divya-gh/divya-gh/README.md

 - 💬 Ask me about ... if I'm  in love with pandas (YES!
 YES!)
 - 📫 How to reach me: ... divyashettyk@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I love beign goofy with my son and when I'm free, browsing Kaggle (Trust me!
-I spend most of my time checking
--                   out data sets and notebooks to see interesting insights that have come up!
+I love being goofy with my son and when I'm free, I'm browsing Kaggle (Trust me!
+I spend most of my time checking out data sets and notebooks to see interesting insights that have come up and what I can do with them.)